November 15, 2023

 Category 5: Adaptogen Extracts

-These herbal adaptogens are concentrating active compounds while maintaining complex synergistic co-factors—supporting adrenal/HPA regulation, long term potentiation, AMPK activation, neurogenesis, catecholamine production, tissue regeneration, and many regulatory functions.
+These herbal adaptogens concentrate active compounds while maintaining complex synergistic co-factors — supporting adrenal/HPA regulation, long-term potentiation, AMPK activation, neurogenesis, catecholamine production, tissue regeneration, and many regulatory functions.*

 Category 6: Neuro-Minerals